-The inspection of the brake system shall consist of checking the condition of the vehicle's brakes to ensure that the component parts and systems are functioning properly and are in compliance with manufacturer and/or component manufacturer specification.
-Licensed technicians shall consult Division 12, Chapter 3 (commencing with Section 26301) of the Vehicle Code, and 49 C.F.R.
-571.121 to ensure minimum inspection standards for performance and equipment requirements of the brake system are met.
+The inspection of the brake system shall consist of checking the condition of the vehicle's brakes to ensure that the component parts and systems are functioning properly and comply with manufacturer and component manufacturer specifications.
+Licensed technicians shall consult Division 12, Chapter 3 (commencing with section 26301) of the VC, and 49 C.F.R. section 571.121 to ensure minimum inspection standards for performance and equipment requirements of the brake system are met.